sahibsethi17/sahibsethi17/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Yash Sethi.
-Currently a CS Senior at The University of Toronto.
+Currently a CS Student at The University of Toronto.
 I love learning new things in relation to software development and machine learning.
 Coming from the software and AI background, I love to apply this knowledge to my own personal projects, as well as contribute to open-source projects.
 I hope to apply this knowledge to a rewarding job role in the near future.
 Fun Fact: I love going to the gym, playing football (American), and playing the piano & classical guitar.